sumed-h/SpotifySongRecAudFeatures/README.md

 ![header](./Images/usespotify.png)
 # Spotify Song Recommendation System based on Audio Features

-# Background
+# Background / Overview
 I have been an avid music listener my whole life which leads me to make tons of playlists on Spotify.
 Creating Playlists manually can be very time consuming and inefficient.
 I have always wondered if there was a way to make a playlist based on the mood of a song and unfortunately spotify doesnt have an option for that.
 So I wanted to create a recommendation system that can take an artist and various audio features such as tempo, valence(vibe), danceability of a song to create automatic playlists.
 I Am My own stakeholder but this can also be helpful to other enthusiasts like me out there.

-# Overview
-Give background as to why I chose Spotify, explain that they have huge database of 70 million songs. talk about their web api
+Give background as to why I chose Spotify, explain that they have huge database of 70 million songs. talk about their web api.

 ## Dataset Columns
 - acosticness confidence measure from 0.0 to 1.0 of whether the track is acoustic.